addiscent/vagrant-docker-aws/README.md

       $ vagrant ssh

-In the _ssh_ session created by _vagrant ssh_, the terminal displays some Ubuntu Server 16.04 login banner info, and the following terminal prompt :
+In the _ssh_ session created by _vagrant ssh_, the terminal displays some _Ubuntu 16.04 Server_ login banner info, and the following terminal prompt :

       vagrant@vbox-docker-aws:~
       $